Why Confirmation Classes?

 Each Class will have at least one Confirmation Catechist and adult leader to serve as a mentor for our young people, providing inspiration for serving in the Church and wider community and emphasizing ones need to develop a deeper prayer life and relationship with God.

 The religious education formation component is a top priority for these Classes.
 Along with the classroom formation, each Candidate must complete three Spiritual Works of Mercy and three Corporal Works of Mercy together as a Class Team (outside the classroom).
 These Works are a primary component of the Confirmation preparation program.

 Fulfilling the Works of Mercy for each of us is a lifelong commitment to the Gospel of Jesus Christ.
 Matthew 25:32-46 tells us that when we feed the hungry, give drink to the thirsty, welcome the stranger, clothe the naked, take care of the sick, and visit the imprisoned, we care for Christ himself.
 These Works of Mercy will be coordinated by the Confirmation Catechists and performed outside of the classroom.

-Corporal Works of Mercy: recognizes the sacredness of human life.
+CORPORAL WORKS OF MERCY: recognize the sacredness of human life.
 We learn through fulfilling these Works of Mercy for others that we are our brother’s keeper.
 Our feelings of love for our brothers and sisters must be accompanied by acts of charity.
-As teams, we will reach out to members of our parish and the wider community and allow Christ to be reflected in us by our compassion for our neighbor.
+As classes, we will reach out to members of our parish and the wider community and allow Christ to be reflected in us by our compassion for our neighbor.

-As part of the Confirmation journey, all Confirmation Class Teams are required to attend a Confirmation retreat.
-This retreat will help our teen candidates to better enter into the mystery of Gods love presented to them through the sacrament of Confirmation.
+As part of the Confirmation journey, all Confirmation classes are required to attend a Confirmation retreat.
+This retreat will help our teen candidates to better enter into the mystery of God’s love presented to them through the sacrament of Confirmation.